Flood Mitigation & Drainage Study

 Introduction

 Bisected by Maggodee Creek, Boones Mill is prone to flooding during moderate and heavy rain events.
 Several of the Town’s main thoroughfares are parallel to the creek and become blocked during high-water events.
-Some areas of the creek bank have extreme erosion, causing standing water, roadway debris, and water damage to properties and infrastructure.
-The aging stormwater drainage system in the downtown business district is woefully inadequate to handle moderate rain events, causing ponding and water flow in the roadway and on sidewalks.
+Some areas of the creek bank are experiencing severe erosion, leading to standing water, roadway debris, and water damage to properties and infrastructure.
+The aging stormwater drainage system in the downtown business district is woefully inadequate to handle moderate rainfall events, causing ponding and water on roadways and sidewalks.

-To rectify these hazardous situations and prevent future damage, the Town has contracted with A. Morton Thomas Associates, Inc. (AMT), a qualified engineering firm to conduct a Flood Mitigation and Drainage study.
-The study will evaluate approximately 1.48 miles of the Maggodee Creek stream banks, tributaries, public infrastructure, and private property along the stream banks, including an analysis of the Town’s drainage system capacity, inflow and outflow infrastructure, and overall system condition.
-AMT will include recommendations for the best solutions to alleviate future flooding that is currently damaging infrastructure and properties and preventing development in the study area.
+To rectify these hazardous situations and prevent future damage, the Town contracted A. Morton Thomas Associates, Inc. (AMT), a qualified engineering firm to conduct a Flood Mitigation and Drainage study.
+The study evaluated approximately 1.48 miles of the Maggodee Creek stream banks, tributaries, public infrastructure, and private property along the stream banks, including an analysis of the Town’s drainage system capacity, inflow and outflow infrastructure, and overall system condition.
+AMT includes recommendations for the best solutions to alleviate future flooding that is currently damaging infrastructure and properties, and preventing development in the study area.

 Funding